 While autonomy is important, we all want to feel supported when we take on new challenges.
 Asking questions about career aspirations is going to give you some insight as to what kind of training and development initiatives will be best suited to steer your employees in the direction, towards their professional goals.
 It’s also going to give you ideas of how you can add or diversify every day responsibilities so that your employees are gaining the competencies they need to advance or make a lateral shift in their role.

-Here are 10 questions to help your employees think about their professional goals:
+Here are 10 questions to ask your team to improve performance:

 - What do you love doing the most in your work?